-The Deadly Cyber Line of Actual Control
+The deadly cyber line of actual control

 Of course, India is not sitting idle, with reports claiming several cyber attacks on digital military and civilian infrastructure assets in China, Pakistan and even Nepal and Bangladesh originated from Indian hacking networks with exotic names like Sidewinder, Lookout, Sunbird and Hornbill.

 But as India races towards a digital future, with ever increasing dependence on connected networks and tools to power its progress, the AIIMS attack underlines that it is also becoming increasingly vulnerable.
 And if Recorded Future is correct, like sleeper cells, some of the Chinese malware is already lurking in our systems, just waiting to be activated.
-And John McLane is unlikely to come save us.
+And John McClane is too busy saving America to come save us.

 *https://www.csk.gov.in/alerts/IndiaRansomwareReport-H1-2022.htm